Digifox03/reselect/README.md

 implemented.

-The mod is in Alpha stage, and for testing purposes, it also contains features that should be split off into another mod [Varied Mobs Textures].
+The mod is in Alpha stage, and for testing purposes, it also contains features that should be split off into another mod [Varied Mob Textures].

 The extra features provided are the ability to use Reselect scripts in resource packs to have multiple textures for the same mob.